Lagarde warns euro zone economy could shrink 12% amid ‘unprecedented decline’

 The fall in retail here would have been considerably worse only for panic-buying ahead of the Government-enforced lockdown, which led to a spike in supermarket sales.

-“Continued and ambitious efforts are needed, notably through joint and coordinated policy action, to guard against downside risks and underpin the recovery,” Ms Lagarde said in a virtual press conference on Thursday.
-“An ambitious and coordinated fiscal stance is critical, in view of the sharp contraction.”
+“An ambitious and coordinated fiscal stance is critical, in view of the sharp contraction,” Ms Lagarde said in a virtual press conference on Thursday.

-She spoke after policy makers reduced the cost of their emergency loan program for banks, and unveiled a further facility to inject liquidity into the outbreak-stricken economy.
+She spoke after ECB policy makers reduced the cost of their emergency loan programme for banks, and unveiled a further facility to inject liquidity into the outbreak-stricken economy.

 The ECB said the lowest interest rate on a programme that gives banks incentives to lend to companies and households will fall to 50 basis points below the deposit rate, currently at -0.5 per cent.
 Interest on the new, non-targeted facility will be 0.25 per cent below the main refinancing rate that presently is zero.